antonshkurenko/Extensions/README.md

 Here I name it "Extension".

 The main idea is to extract repeatable code to the other files and add them as simple modules.
+Like [this](https://github.com/eyeem/decorator) but much, much, much simplier.

 [decorators](https://github.com/tonyshkurenko/Extensions/tree/master/decorators/src/main/java/io/github/tonyshkurenko/extensions) folder contains something like library with basic classes.